Special Events Policies and Procedures Manual

 4.29 Harris Park:

-a) Will be limited to 5 major Special Events (4 consecutive days in length) totaling no more than 12 days combined of amplified concerts per year.
+a) Will be limited to 5 major Special Events (4 consecutive days in length) totalling no more than 12 days combined of amplified concerts per year.
 (Example: 24 hour relay, event #1, 1 concert day; Canada Day, event #2, 3 concert days; Rock the Park event #3, 3 concert days with 5 days remaining).

 b) Harris Park may be used for a gated event only under the criteria as set out in Section 12 of this Policy.